SandraBergstrom/PP1/README.md

 #### Fixed bugs

+- h2 disappear from section What we do on Home page. <br>
+*Added new h2*

 - When deployed none of the images in the gallery is working in any screen or system.
 It workes fine in Gitpod, but not when deployed to Github. <br>
 *Removed firs "/" in img-link.
 So instead of "/assets/images/..."
 I changed to "assets/images/...".